-Pianist HouFei Yang, winner of the 2002 Yale Gordon Concerto Competition at the Peabody Institute of The Johns Hopkins University, will perform compositions by Chopin, Ravel and Rachmaninov at noon on Wednesday, Nov.
-13, in Shriver Hall Auditorium on The Johns Hopkins University's Homewood campus, 3400 N. Charles St. in Baltimore.
+Acclaimed violinist Igor Yuzefovich, winner of the 2003-2004 Yale Gordon Concerto Competition at the Peabody Institute, will perform compositions by Franck and Prokofiev at noon on Wednesday, April 7, in Shriver Hall Auditorium on The Johns Hopkins University's Homewood campus, 3400 N. Charles St. in Baltimore.

-This performance is cosponsored with the Peggy and Yale Gordon Trust and is part of the Wednesday Noon Series presented by The Johns Hopkins University Office of Special Events, now in its 37th season of cultural programming on the Homewood campus.
-These events are open to the public and admission is free.
-For further information, call the Office of Special Events at 410-516-7157.
+This performance is cosponsored by the Peggy and Yale Gordon Trust and is part of the Wednesday Noon Series presented by The Johns Hopkins University Office of Special Events, now in its 38th season of cultural programming on the Homewood campus.
+Admission is free.
+For information, call the Office of Special Events at 443-287-9900.

 Go to Headlines@HopkinsHome Page